Units and calories in lager

 What are the daily unit guidelines for lager?

-A pint and a half of 5% lager puts a man over the daily guidelines.
+A pint and a half of 5% lager puts a man over the lower risk guidelines.
 Just one pint will put women at the upper limit of the guidelines too.

 If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions.
 Find out more about the effects of alcohol.